Sega development studios: 1991–1999

 Isao Okawa, the chairman of CSK, which was the parent company of Sega, said "let's try one more time", in regard to Sega hardware.
 Sonic Adventure, Virtua Fighter 3, an early version of Skies of Arcadia and Shenmue moved from Saturn to the new Dreamcast and in-house development for Sega Saturn completely halted in 1998.
 The NAOMI arcade hardware was developed to make porting titles to the Dreamcast without loss of quality.
 Therefore, home and arcade hardware became equal.
 Isao Okawa personally instructed Yuji Naka, to create an online game for the new Dreamcast.
+Experiments with online functionality goes back to the Mega Modem of the Genesis.
 Naka released Chu Chu Rocket as a test for the online capabilities for the Dreamcast.
 The turnover of staff was the largest at Sega since 1986, as staff began to establish new companies such as Artoon.
 Visual Concepts was acquired by Sega of America to develop sports titles, while No Cliche was established by Sega Europe.